 With Introduction and Comments by

-My wife’s grandfather, Howard Pearson Miller (1885-1969), married Sarah Jane Baer (1891-1972) and took over her family’s farm overlooking the beautiful Quemahoning Reservoir [see “Introduction: Miller” and “The Lost Civilizations of the Quemahoning”].
-Family tradition says that he paid her father, Franklin Baer (1862-1916), just $1600 for the hilltop estate.
-Meanwhile, Mary Miller, Howard’s other sister, married Austin [Aus] E. Thomas, and they began farming just below the Baer-Miller farm in the rich soil on the western shore of the lake.
+My wife’s grandfather, Howard Pearson Miller (1885-1969), married Sarah Jane Baer (1891-1972) and took over her family’s farm overlooking the beautiful Quemahoning Reservoir.
+For background information on the family and farm, read “Introduction: Miller” and “The Lost Civilizations of the Quemahoning.”
+Family tradition and a personal letter written in 1917 says that he paid the estate of her late father, Franklin Baer (1862-1916), $7,150 for the hilltop property.
+You can read a report on some of the research done on that correspondence and see the actual letter in the article, “A Letter Between Miller Brothers: Pennsylvania to Iowa.”
+Meanwhile, Mary Miller, Howard’s only sister, married Austin “Aus” E. Thomas, and they began farming just below the Baer-Miller farm in the rich soil on the western shore of the lake.
 What follows is the transcript of a letter written in 1906 by Mary [Mrs. Austin E.] Thomas to her Brother Earl Miller and sister-in-law Ruth [Hall], who had moved to Iowa to farm.
 Earl’s daughter-in-law, Marjorie, provided us a copy of the letter.
 She calls it “priceless,” and we agree.
 Ruth and Earl had been married in September, a few months before the wedding of Mary and Austin, which was in the late fall.
 This letter was written just after the holidays, and there are many things we could say and ask about the communiqué.
 The eight pages are small, but Mary uses every inch in comparing the two weddings and, in doing so, giving us a glimpse of rural Somerset County life of nearly 100 years ago.
 Many of the sentences are grammatically incomplete or run-on, typical of handwritten letter style.
 There are misspellings and missing punctuation, again understandable for someone writing quickly to get her thoughts down on paper before she forgets.
 I have taken the liberty to correct these errors and add paragraphs to make reading the letter easier.
 Where there is a question, and the placement of punctuation would change the meaning, I have placed the punctuation in brackets.
 Here is Mary’s century-old letter to her brother and sister-in-law in Iowa: addressed to:

 Mr. & Mrs. Earl E. Miller